ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

     Make note of your personalized ngrok URL (referred as `https://xxxx.ngrok.app` below).

-3. Edit your server's config file in the `rc-unified-crm-extension/server` directory
+3. Edit your server's manifest file in the `rc-unified-crm-extension/server` directory

     ```
 	cp .env.test .env